 You may need to pay the taxes from your own bank account.
 If so, you will be able to claim it back from either the estate or the beneficiaries.

 The application needs sending to the local Probate Registry.
 Remember to include:

-Note: Extra copies of the grant are available at 50 pence each.
-Having extra copies means you can send them to different organisations in one go.
+Note: There is no application fee if the figure is less than £5,000 after valuing the estate of someone who died.
+Extra copies of the grant are available at 50 pence each.
+Having extra copies means you can send them to the different organisations in one go.

 You will receive an oath from the probate office as well as the details of how to arrange an appointment.
 The oath is a promise that the information you have given is true and to the best of your knowledge.

 You must swear the oath.
 But, swearing can take place at either:

 Note: In most cases, they will send the grant to you through the post within ten (10) working days of swearing the oath.
 If they cannot issue a grant, the Probate Service will give you the reasons why not - in writing.